 Your golf ball’s cover layer is constructed to exact specifications in order to consistently perform a certain way.
 Cuts, scuffs and other damage to the exterior compromise those specifications and cause your golf ball to perform in an unpredictable, unintended way.

 Imperfections on your golf ball will effect how it performs!

 Imperfections in the ball’s cover change the way air and drag interact with the golf ball and ultimately result in the loss of distance and accuracy.
 For example, if some dimples are shallower than others because of a scuff mark, your shot could end up anywhere from 3–5 yards offline and up to 6 yards shorter than your intended distance.
 It’s important to monitor the condition of your golf ball to ensure it is performing properly.

 High quality, multi-layer golf balls commonly feature softer cover compounds, such as urethane.
 These tend to resist cutting on poor club face contact.
 However, these materials are more susceptible to cuts when the ball comes in contact with harder surfaces like trees and cart paths.
 Two piece golf balls, or golf balls with lower core compression, often feature firmer cover compounds, such as ionomer.
 These tend to be more durable and resist cuts on both poor strikes and contact with hard surfaces.

 Which golf balls do the professionals use?

 While many different golf ball brands are used on Tour, the brand that’s most used on Tour is Titleist.
 The majority of professionals play the Titleist Pro V1 or Pro V1x.

 How can I make sure I choose the best golf ball for me?

-You can make sure you’ve picked the right ball for your needs by visiting your local store for a golf ball fitting.
+You can make sure you’ve picked the right ball for your needs by visiting your pro shop or local store for a golf ball fitting.
 The above charts are an excellent resource for data on various golf balls.
 Once you’ve picked a golf ball, it’s important to stick with it for a few rounds so you can understand how it performs.